-(2) Mortality rates of non-COVID-19-related deaths are mainly compared.
+(2) Mortality rates of non-COVID-19 deaths are mainly compared.

-As of the age-adjusted mortality rates, not only total mortality rate, but also mortality rate of COVID-19 as well as that of non-COVID-19-related deaths were reported.

-[8] Among them, non-COVID-19-related death was the main focus of this analysis, Mortality rate of non-COVID-19-related deaths may increase if COVID-19 vaccines are harmful.
-It may also increase when COVID-19 deaths are classified as non-COVID-19-related deaths.
-However, it would not be reduced by the vaccines.
-Therefore, this article focuses on the mortality rates of non-COVID-19-related deaths.
+As of the age-adjusted mortality rates, not only total mortality rate, but also mortality rate of COVID-19 as well as that of non-COVID-19 deaths were reported.[8]
+Among them, non-COVID-19 death was the main focus of this analysis, Mortality rate of non-COVID-19 deaths may increase if COVID-19 vaccines are harmful.
+It may also increase Review.